HHS/TANF-app/docs/Background/Project-Glossary.md

 **Office of Planning, Research, and Evaluation (OPRE)** - An ACF office that focuses on increasing the quality, usefulness, sharing, and analysis of data to improve ACF programs and program participants’ outcomes.
 Sibling to OFA.

 **Sample data** -
+STTs (see definition below) may elect to report TANF information for all families served by the jurisdiction's TANF program or for a stratified sample of families served in the jurisdiction.
+Sample data, herein, is a reference to data from STTs that submit information for a stratified sample.
+As of FY2021, 22 STTs submit sample data.
 **Software Development Lifecycle (SDLC)** - ACF OCIO's software governance framework designates how the TDRS system will undergo a risk-management assessment and receive an Authority to Operate (ATO).